urmysun/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am Xiang Liu (pronounced "Shawn Lew"), an M.Sc. student at the Non-Invasive Neurostimulation Therapies (NINET) Lab, the University of British Columbia, co-supervised by Dr. Fidel Vila-Rodriguez (M.D., Ph.D., FRCPC, FAPA) and Dr. Z. Jane Wang (Ph.D., IEEE Fellow, FCAE).
+My name is Xiang Liu (pronounced "Shawn Lew").
+I am an M.Sc. student at the Non-Invasive Neurostimulation Therapies (NINET) Lab, the University of British Columbia, co-supervised by Dr. Fidel Vila-Rodriguez (M.D., Ph.D., FRCPC, FAPA) and Dr. Z. Jane Wang (Ph.D., IEEE Fellow, FCAE).
 My research interests include machine learning, data mining, computer vision, and neuroimaging.
 I am particularly focusing on developing interpretable machine learning models to solve medical problems.

 Previously, I completed my B.Sc.
 (Combined Major in Computer Science and Statistics) at the University of British Columbia.
 Before moving to Canada, I was born and raised up in Chengdu.
 I graduated from Chengdu No. 7 High School in 2011.